denzuko/BRICKS_TS-docker/README.md

 Pass `--no-console` to disable the frame and emit raw log output (suitable for `nohup` / `systemd` / piping through `tee`).

-The console is implemented in `console.go`.
-It wraps `os.Stdout` and `os.Stderr` through pipes, drains them in a goroutine, and renders under a single mutex; the original stderr is kept open on `/dev/tty` for the frame itself so `bricks | tee bricks.log` still captures everything.
-`log.SetOutput(os.Stderr)` is called after the swap so the default logger lands inside the frame instead of on the cached pre-init stderr.

 ---